Grand Finale (RuPaul's Drag Race season 12): Episode

-For the first time a virtual finale is held from remote locations across the country due to the effects of COVID-19.
-For the first lip-sync contest, the contestants will all perform to "Bring Back My Girls" by RuPaul, with only their faces showing.

-The final three contestants then all lip-sync alone to a song of their choice.
+For the first time a virtual finale is held from remote locations across the country due to the impact of the COVI-19 pandemic.
+For the first lip-sync contest, the contestants all perform to "Bring Back My Girls" by RuPaul, with only their faces showing.
+The final three contestants then lip-sync alone to a song of their choice.
 Crystal Methyd lip-syncs to "I'm Like a Bird" (2000) by Nelly Furtado, Gigi Goode lip-syncs to "Take On Me" (1984) by A-ha, and Jaida Essence Hall lip-syncs to "Get Up" (2006) by Ciara featuring Chamillionaire.
 It is announced that Heidi N Closet is this season's Miss Congeniality.
 For the final lip-sync contest, Crystal Methyd, Gigi Goode, and Jaida Essence Hall perform to "Survivor" (2001) by Destiny's Child.
 It is announced that Jaida Essence Hall is the winner, making Crystal Methyd and Gigi Goode the runners-up.

-Production
+Production and broadcast

+Jaida Essence Hall (pictured) is crowned the season's winner.

 The episode originally aired on May 29, 2020.
+Former contestants Nina West and Yvie Oddly, as well as Dolly Parton make guest appearances.

+Crystal Methyd portrays both a mother bird and a baby bird during "I'm Like a Bird".
+In 2021, Miles Griffis of the American animal welfare organization Audubon said the bird species in the video was "not positively identified".
+Jaida Essence Hall had the "most traditional" performance of the three finalists, according to Nylon, which said she delivered a "sexy, fishy rendition" of "Get Up" that used her couch and floor, and highlighted her face and hair.